senju-hashirama/SublitFU/README.md

 Auto type program to type code in Sublit

 # Installation
-1) Download sublitfu.exe
+1) Download sublitfu.py file.
 2) Create a text file called sublit.txt and paste the code to be typed.
-3) Run sublitfu.exe
+3) Run python subiltfu.py